 - Keep supplier contracts in a shared database for easy access by managers or other concerned individuals.
 Contract management software may help you do this.

-Having a good relationship with suppliers can also help contract management.
-Treating the relationship as a true partnership can help you effectively managing costs and maintain project schedules and quality standards, since the suppliers may be more willing to go the extra mile for you.
+Having a good relationship with suppliers can also help with contract management.
+Treating the relationship as a true partnership can help you effectively manage costs and maintain project schedules and quality standards, since the suppliers may be more willing to go the extra mile for you.
 Maintaining a healthy supplier relationship can be achieved in part by: